 - Spinal Cord Stimulation – Stimulating electrodes can be placed into the spine near the spinal cord to provide a tingling sensation in the painful area.
 Minor surgery is needed to implant all parts, and once implanted, the electrodes can be turned on and off and adjusted through an external controller.

-For more information about treatments for complex regional pain syndrome in Fayetteville, Georgia, and to schedule a consultation with our physician, contact Regenerative Spine and Pain Specialists at 404-618-0995.
+For more information about treatments for complex regional pain syndrome in Fayetteville and Atlanta, Georgia, and to schedule a consultation with our physician, contact Regenerative Spine and Pain Specialists at 404-618-0995.